-This one-day workshop offers practical guidance on recruitment, handling the student/supervisor relationship effectively and methods to help students toward completion and emergence as an independent researcher in their discipline.
-It also outlines the formal stages and requirements of Imperial and considers the roles and responsibilities in the PhD viva.
+This workshop considers the various stages and milestones of PhD supervision at Imperial and offers practical guidance on recruitment, handling the student/supervisor relationship effectively and how to help students toward completion and emergence as an independent researcher in their discipline.

 Imperial STAR Framework

-This workshop is particularly suitable for those seeking recognition at D2 level of the Imperial STAR Framework.
-It addresses the following dimensions of the UK Professional Standards Framework (UKPSF) (at Higher Education Academy): A1, A2, A3, A4, A5, K1, K6, V1, V3.
+This workshop is particularly suitable for those seeking recognition at D1 or D2 level of the Imperial STAR Framework.
+It addresses the following dimensions of the Professional Standards Framework (PSF 2023): A1, A2, A3, A4, A5, K5, V1, V3.

 Addressing a range of issues related to feedback, that is: effectiveness, student expectations, approaches and encouraging engagement.